Transfer Learning for Kernel-based Regression: Theoretical Guarantees

-Theorems \ref{theorem_1} and \ref{theorem_2} together show that the proposed estimator ${\cal A}_h$-TKRR is exactly minimax optimal under the case $0<\alpha<1$ and nearly minimax optimal up to a log term under the case $\alpha=1$.
-We also notice that the minimax lower bound reduces to the known lower bound if $h=0$, which concurs with the existing optimal result of the standard KRR \citep{caponnetto2007optimal}.
+Note that for any given $h$, the infimum in the lower bound of Theorem \ref{theorem_2} is taken over all estimators constructed from ${\cal Z}^{n_0+n_{{\cal A}_h}}$.
+Similarly, the established upper bound for $\cA_h$-TKRR in Theorem \ref{thm_ub_Ah_TKRR} holds for any given $h$.
+Given the same $h$ in Theorems \ref{thm_ub_Ah_TKRR} and \ref{theorem_2}, comparing the upper and lower bounds can conclude that the proposed estimator ${\cal A}_h$-TKRR is exactly optimal under the case $0<\alpha<1$ and nearly optimal up to $\log$ terms under the case $\alpha=1$.
+We also notice that the minimax lower bound reduces to the known lower bound $n^{-\frac{2r}{2r+\alpha}}$ if $h=0$ and $\mathcal{A}_0=\emptyset$, which concurs with the existing optimal result of the standard KRR \citep{caponnetto2007optimal}.

-\subsection{Optimal Convergence Rates for SA-TKRR}
+\subsection{Optimal convergence rates for SA-TKRR}

-In this section, we investigate the theoretical properties of SA-TKRR where a more challenging scenario is considered that ${\cal A}_h$ is unknown.
+Although $\cA_h$-TKRR can achieve the minimax lower bound in \cref{theorem_2}, it depends on the parameter $h$ and the prior knowledge of $\cA_h$—which are typically unavailable in practice.
+To address this limitation, SA-TKRR is proposed in \cref{Al2}, which frees the dependency on $h$ and the prior knowledge of $\cA_h$ regardless of the discrepancy between the target and source domains.
+In this section, we investigate the theoretical properties of SA-TKRR.